bezokurepo/models/README.md

 # models
-All released public models from bezoku labs
+All released public models from bezoku labs are posted in this repo.
+Deprecation rules are work in progress